kth-step/s3k/README.md

 Requirements
 ------------

+- Docker container
+The ``Dockerfile`` provides the reference to a container with RISC-V compiler and qemu installed.
+If you are using a x64 machine this is the suggestedned development environment.
+If you are using Mac, you can install both the compiler and qemu-system via brew.

 - [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain)
   - We recommend that you clone the repository and build the toolchains as follows:
     ```